justinmk/vim-dirvish/README.md

 Vim commands and plugins (fugitive.vim) that work with the buffer name do the Right Thing.

-- Create directories with `:!mkdir %/foo`.
+- Create directories with `:!mkdir %foo`.
 - Create files with `:e %foo.txt`
 - Use plain old `y` to yank the path under the cursor, then feed it to `:r` or `:e` or whatever.